 Month of April

 In the 1980s, activists started to look for a week for sexual assault awareness.
 The National Coalition Against Sexual Assault polled and decided on a week in April.
-Despite choosing a single week in April, some advocates began holding sexual violence events throughout the whole month of April.
+Despite choosing a single week in April, some advocates began holding sexual violence events throughout the month of April.
 By the late 1990s, it was common to have events throughout the month for sexual assault awareness, and advocates started to campaign for the month of April to be recognized as Sexual Assault Awareness Month.
 On April 1st 2001, the United States first observed Sexual Assault Awareness Month nationally.